ekartashov/roo-conport-modes/docs/frameworks/amo-architecture.md

 2. **Relationship Quality**: Accuracy and relevance of discovered relationships
 3. **Knowledge Connectivity**: Average connectivity of knowledge artifacts
 4. **Query Performance**: Speed and accuracy of knowledge graph queries
-5. **Integration Effectiveness**: Value added to other Phase 4 components
+5. **Integration Effectiveness**: Value added to other autonomous frameworks
 6. **User Navigation Impact**: Improvements in knowledge navigation and discovery

-## 10. Integration with Phase 4
+## 10. Integration with Autonomous Frameworks

-AMO plays a crucial role in Phase 4 by providing relationship context that enhances other components:
+AMO plays a crucial role by providing relationship context that enhances other frameworks:

 - **KDAP**: Enhanced planning with relationship-aware knowledge selection
 - **AKAF**: Improved pattern application with relationship context
 - **SIVS**: More accurate validation with relationship neighborhood insights
 - **KSE**: Richer knowledge synthesis with relationship-aware aggregation
-- **CCF**: More effective collaboration with relationship-based recommendations
+- **CCF**: More effective continuity with relationship-based recommendations

 By creating a navigable knowledge graph, AMO serves as the connective tissue between disparate knowledge artifacts, enabling more intelligent and context-aware knowledge operations across the ConPort ecosystem.